Closed geodesics in dilation surfaces: Dilation surfaces

 \subsection{Generalities}

 The main objects we will deal with in this article are dilation structures, defined as follows.

+\begin{defn} A \textbf{marked topological surface} is a topological surface $\Sigma$ - possibly with boundary - with a non-empty finite set $S \subset \Sigma$ of \textbf{marked points} such that each boundary component contains an element of $S$.

-\begin{definition} A \textbf{dilation structure} on a topological surface $\Sigma$ - possibly with boundary - is given by a finite set $S \subset \Sigma$, the \textbf{singularities} of $\Sigma$, and an atlas of charts $\mathcal{A} = (U_i, \varphi_i)_{i \in I}$ on $\Sigma \setminus S$ such that \begin{itemize} \item the transition maps are locally restriction of elements of $\mathrm{Aff}_{\RR^*_+}(\CC) = \{ z \mapsto az+b \ | \ a \in \RR^ *_+ \ , \ b \in \CC \} $; \item seen in any chart, any connected component of the boundary - if any - must be a straight line; \item each singularity in the interior of $\Sigma$ has a punctured neighbourhood which is affinely equivalent to a punctured neighbourhood of the cone point of a dilation cone; \item each singularity on the boundary of $\Sigma$ has a punctured neighbourhood which is affinely equivalent to a neighbourhood of the centre of a Euclidean angular sector of arbitrary angle. \end{itemize} \end{definition}
+A \textbf{dilation structure} on a marked topological surface $(\Sigma,S)$ is an atlas of charts $\mathcal{A} = (U_i, \varphi_i)_{i \in I}$ on $\Sigma \setminus S$ such that \begin{itemize} \item the transition maps are locally restriction of elements of $\mathrm{Aff}_{\RR^*_+}(\CC) = \{ z \mapsto az+b \ | \ a \in \RR^ *_+ \ , \ b \in \mathbb{C} \} $; \item each marked point in the interior of $\Sigma$ has a punctured neighbourhood which is affinely equivalent to a punctured neighbourhood of the cone point of a dilation cone; \item each marked point on the boundary of $\Sigma$ has a punctured neighbourhood which is affinely equivalent to a neighbourhood of the centre of an Euclidean angular sector of arbitrary angle; \item unless it is a marked point, each point of the boundary of $\Sigma$ has a punctured neighbourhood which is affinely equivalent to a neighbourhood of the centre of an Euclidean angular sector of angle $\pi$. \end{itemize} Elements of $S$ are the \textbf{singularities} of the dilation structure. \end{defn}

-A particularly simple way of constructing a dilation surface is to glue polygons in the plan by using dilations as illustrated in Figure \ref{fig.exampledilationpolygon}.
-We will see that, from the perspective of the existence of cylinder, the study can be reduced to the case of dilation surfaces that can be described this way.
-Such a dilation surface is called \textbf{polygonable}.
+A particularly simple way of constructing a dilation surface is to glue planar polygons together by using translations and dilations as illustrated in Figure~\ref{figure1}.
+We will see that, up to addition of finitely many singularities with an angle of $2\pi$ and a trivial dilation multiplier, every dilation surface can be constructed in this way.